 Connect

 Enable students to form relationships and connections with their peers as well as professional, academic, and clinical staff.
+Student-centred education promotes inclusivity and a sense of belonging.

 Facilities